Nita Lowey: Tenure

-In 2018, the Democrats won the majority in the U.S House of Representatives and subsequently Congresswoman Lowey became the first Chairwoman of the House Committee on Appropriations.
-After she became chair, she negotiated a border security bill with Senator Richard Shelby that funded the government through 2020.
+The Democrats won a majority in the U.S. House of Representatives in the 2018 elections.
+Subsequently, Lowey became the first Chairwoman of the House Committee on Appropriations.
+In 2019, Lowey helped negotiate an end to a 35-day government shutdown.

 On October 10, 2019, two months after Democrat Mondaire Jones announced his intention to challenge her in a 2020 primary, Lowey announced she would not run for reelection in 2020.

-For her tenure as the chairwoman of the House Appropriations Committee in the 116th Congress, Lowey earned an "A" grade from the non-partisan Lugar Center's Congressional Oversight Hearing Index.